sampurcel/testcs/README.md

 ## Usage

 Each workflow uses different credentials and rule files.
-Add the corresponding `FALCON_CLIENT_ID`, `FALCON_CLIENT_SECRET` and `FALCON_CID` secrets to your GitHub repository or organisation for each tenant.
+Add the corresponding `FALCON_CLIENT_ID`, `FALCON_CLIENT_SECRET` and `FALCON_CID` secrets (or repository variables) to your GitHub repository or organisation for each tenant.
 The workflows can be run manually or on a schedule to keep detection rules in sync.